Head of the Anacostia

 - Master is defined as a competitor who has attained or will attain the age of 21 during the current calendar year.
 A competitor’s age is determined as of December 31 of the current calendar year.

-- Novice is a defined as a Master who finished a novice rowing class less than one year from the date of the race.
+- Novice is defined as a Master who raced in their first regatta less than one year from the date of the race.

 - Open has no restrictions.

 Peruvian Brothers Food Truck will be on site from 10:30 to 1:30, bringing the authentic, unique tastes of 'Comida Criolla' to HOTA.
 Enjoy!

 Best Apple Pie Contest